hulinkuang/BEA-Net/README.md

 ### 2.1 pre-processing, training and testing
 To pre-process the datasets, please use the corresponding preprocess codes in nnUNet/nnunet/dataset_conversion. the training and testing for other datasets are similar.
-### 2.2 pre-trained model
-All pre-trained models on the other five datasets also can be download from [[Baidu YUN]](https://pan.baidu.com/s/1o9pKTCzsJW6CzCxFTZ8DTg) with the password "7uvl".

 ## Acknowledgements
 Part of codes are reused from the nnU-Net.
 Thanks to Fabian Isensee for the codes of nnU-Net.